 What we know about Rex Heuermann, suspect in Gilgo Beach murders that shook Long Island more than a decade ago

-A suspect taken into custody in connection with the unsolved serial killings of women found along a New York beach highway has been identified as Rex Heuermann, of Massapequa, Long Island, law enforcement sources tell CBS New York.
+The suspect arrested in connection with the unsolved serial killings of women found along a New York beach highway has been identified as Rex Heuermann, of Massapequa, Long Island.

+Court documents show Heuermann, 59, is being charged with three counts of first-degree murder and three counts of second-degree murder for the deaths of three women — Melissa Barthelemy, Megan Waterman and Amber Costello — in 2009 and 2010.
+He was also named as "the prime suspect" in the murder of a fourth woman, Maureen Brainard-Barnes.
+They were among at least 10 victims whose bodies were found in the area, in a case that stymied investigators for years.

-There were no immediate details about how Heuermann was identified or what evidence may link him to the case.
-There was a large police presence Friday morning at a home in the village of Massapequa Park.
+Heuermann, who worked as an architectural consultant in Manhattan, was taken into custody by Suffolk County Police and state police late Thursday night.
+There was a large police presence Friday morning at his home in the village of Massapequa Park.

-Heuermann was expected to appear in court later Friday and authorities were scheduled to hold a news conference at 4 p.m.
-ET.
+Heuermann was arraigned in court Friday and pleaded not guilty.
+The judge ordered him held without bail.

-The major development comes more than a decade after the discovery of at least 10 women whose bodies were found on Long Island's Gilgo Beach.
+The arrest comes more than a decade after the discovery of the remains of numerous victims along Long Island's Gilgo Beach.
 The long-unsolved killings were the subject of numerous CBS "48 Hours" reports and the 2020 Netflix film "Lost Girls."

+According to court documents filed by prosecutors, investigators began a "comprehensive review of every item of evidence" in the case in 2022.
+Authorities said that led them to take a closer look at a Chevrolet Avalanche registered to Heuermann at the time of the murders, similar to one reported seen by a witness.
+The investigation also turned up connections with burner cellphones and other phone data allegedly linked to the suspect.

+In addition, the court filing says a hair found on burlap that wrapped one of the victims was determined to be a DNA match to Heuermann, based on a DNA sample retrieved from crusts in a pizza box he discarded.

 Heuermann is an architect who founded the New York City firm RH Consultants and Associates, in 1994, according to the company's website.
 His clients included Target, Foot Locker, Catholic Charities and American Airlines, the website says.